SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ### Elevating The Judging Experience
 Adjudication only started to really feel fulfilling to me when I felt the value I was providing.
-- I was the sole third year student holding sessions, and I felt valued since sessions couldn't run without me.
+- I was the sole third year student holding sessions, and I felt valued since sessions couldn't run without me (narcissist).
 - I wasn't a 'useless trainee' judge anymore, but now a chair who people depended on.
 - I felt this 'value' when juniors asked me for feedback on getting better.
 It made me feel like I was the shit, the man.